Creole music

-Examples

-One possible definition of Creole folk music is this: melodies, sometimes including dance-related instrumental accompaniments, sung in Louisiana French and Louisiana Creole by Louisiana Creole people of French, Spanish, Native, and/or African descent.

-History
+The term Creole music (musique créole) is used to refer to two distinct musical traditions: art songs adapted from 19th-century vernacular music; or the vernacular traditions of Louisiana Creole people which have persisted as 20th- and 21st-century la la and zydeco in addition to influencing Cajun music.

+Early development

 In 1803, the United States purchased the Louisiana Territory, including New Orleans, from France.
 In 1809 and 1810, more than 10,000 refugees from the West Indies arrived in New Orleans, most originally from French-speaking Haiti.
 Of these, about 3,000 were freed slaves.

 Creole folk songs originated on the plantations of the French and Spanish colonists of Louisiana.
 The music characteristics embody African-derived syncopated rhythms, the habanera accent of Spain, and the quadrille of France.

 Central to Creole musical activities was Place Congo (in English: Congo Square).
 The much quoted 1886 article by George Washington Cable offers this description:

 The booming of African drums and blast of huge wooden horns called to the gathering ...
 The drums were very long, hollowed, often from a single piece of wood, open at one end and having a sheep or goat skin stretched across the other ...
 The smaller drum was often made from a joint or two of very large bamboo ... and this is said to be the origin of its name; for it was called the Bamboula.